 As Distractify.com found, there is no such thing as a genuine John Q. Director Nick and screenwriter James Kearnes discuss a 1998 occurrence in Toronto that was eerily similar on the film’s commentary track.
 Henry Masuka took his sick son to the ER at St. Michael’s Hospital, but he was told there was no pediatrician on call.

 Henry drew a revolver from beneath a towel and held the doctor hostage to urge the hospital to attend to his son’s condition promptly.
 Henry was shot dead by responding police officers.
 Henry’s son escaped the ordeal unharmed and returned home.
-Viewers felt compassion for the characters since the film highlighted the plight of the uninsured in the United States and the high costs incurred by those with health coverage.

 John Q is Not Based on a True Story but it Details Some Sad Realities